napthedev/examvjppro/docs/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for ExamVJPPro
+# Vercel Deployment Guide for ExamVjpPro

-Quick guide to deploy your ExamVJPPro application to Vercel with proper OAuth configuration.
+Quick guide to deploy your ExamVjpPro application to Vercel with proper OAuth configuration.

 ## Prerequisites